David Díaz.

 Whenever I am bored I get started on new hobbies.
 I had a ton of paint around the apartment so I started painting.
 I would experiment quite a bit with acrylics, I didn't like how glossy they were but it grew on me.
 I eventually started drawing over them with markers and developed a bit of a "style".
 I would paint quite a bit over the next couple of months.

 One of the many paintings I did over the pandemic.
-An infinity net over a red background."
+An infinity net over a red background.

 As the sense of normalcy grew and I had more time off I started playing Call of Duty with Carlos and Carla.
 It happened almost by accident but we started playing a couple of hours every day.
 It was great fun, they've been my best friends for the longest time and being able to spend time with them, even if only online, felt awesome.